LycheeOrg/Lychee-Docker/README.md

 * `dev`: Current master branch tag (Lychee operates on a stable master, so this should usually be safe)
 * `testing`: Tag for testing new branches and pull requests.
 Designed for internal use by LycheeOrg.

-Note that only the `:dev` tag is available for armv6 and armv7 systems.
-This is due to an issue with the build environment and is hopefully temporary.

 ## Setup

 ### Quick Start